-Authentication verifies the identity user and validates it while Authorization allows the user to access the system.
-Let’s find out more about Authentication vs. Authorization.
+Authentication vs. Authorization.
+Authentication verifies the identity user and validates it, while Authorization allows the user to access the system.

 According to ITRC, 98.2 million people were affected by cyberattacks in the first half of 2021.
 This report also suggests that cybercriminals are now shifting their attacks on internet users more susceptible to such data thefts.

 While this looks problematic, businesses have already adopted advanced technology to fight such attacks.
 Two of the most effective security systems every business employs are user authentication and authorization for data access.
 However, there has been a debate among several businesses on authentication vs. authorization.

 So, here we are with a comprehensive differentiation between authentication and authorization.
 Let’s start with what is an authentication process.

 Authentication is the process of determining the user’s identity for data access or even whether a developer publishes software or an app.
 The user identity authentication process is a standard among several businesses and enterprises.

 For example, Google recently made it mandatory for its users to use a two-factor authentication process to access their services.
 So not just the 150 million users on Google, but creators on Youtube will also have to use two-factor authentications.

 Here, it is essential to understand that the authentication process is restricted to the user’s identification and further validation process with permission to access content depends on the authorization process.

 The difference between authentication vs. authorization lies in the execution of the process.
 For example, authentication works on a macro level where you will determine whether a user is authenticated to grant the data access or not.

 The authentication process validates whether users’ credentials match the ones in the database.
 Once the validation is executed, users get access to data or content, where authorization comes into play.
 It works on a micro-level and defines what type of access a user will reach after proper authentication.